XenonNeko/MIDI2TDW/StreamingAssets/config/README.txt

      │     │
      │     └ tdw (string):
      │         The sound to use for this MIDI program, represented by its text form (as seen in Thirty Dollar Website files).
-     │         Note that the text forms of several characters are emojis.
+     │         Note that the text forms of several sounds are emojis.
      │
      └ percussion (object):
         │  The 47 standardized MIDI percussion notes.